stefan-hoeck/idris2-pack/README.md

 pack remove-app katla
 ```

-### Updating Idris2, packages, and Pack
+### Updating Idris2, packages, and pack

-To switch to the latest Pack collection:
+To switch to the latest pack collection:

 ```sh
 pack switch latest
 ```

 Note that if there's a library or application (e.g. idris2-lsp) that you always want
-to be installed upon switching to a new Pack collection, then you should specify
+to be installed upon switching to a new pack collection, then you should specify
 this in the `pack.toml` file located in the `~/.config/pack` directory.
 More detailed
 instructions can be found in the comments of that file.

-To update Pack itself:
+To update pack itself:

 ```sh
 pack update